 Session #1: Online Social Media: Tools, Tricks, and Techniques

 Too often, investigators and analysts overlook or underutilize this valuable resource.
 Social networking sites are virtual communities.
 As in any large community, criminal organizations, fraud, violet crime, and victimization exist.
 Investigators need to understand these communities along with the tools, tricks, and techniques to prevent, track, and solve crimes.

-Current trends include social networks based around live streaming video, like TinyChat and SnapChat, and mobile social networks like, Google Latitude, Foursquare, and Vibe.
+Current trends include social networks based around live streaming video, like TinyChat and SnapChat, and mobile social networks like, Foursquare, Vibe, and Vine.
 These emergent technologies lead to risks and opportunities for law enforcement professionals that never previously existed.
 Current and future undercover officers must now face a world in which facial recognition and Internet caching make it possible to locate an online image posted years or decades before.
 The meshing of geolocation, metadata exploitation, social networking, and mobile devices allow officers to employ new investigative techniques not previously available.

 Session #2: Facebook: Information Exploited

-While there are over 1,000 social networking sites on the Internet, Facebook is by far the most populous, with over one billion profiles.
+While there are over 1,000 social networking sites on the Internet, Facebook is by far the most populous, with over 1.1 billion profiles.
 It has a larger population as the US and UK combined, making it the third largest country by population.
 There are over 350 million images and 190 million status updates loaded on Facebook every day.
 This session will cover topics including Facebook security and account settings, Facebook data retention and interaction with law enforcement, and common fraud schemes involving Facebook.
-Recent additions and changes to Facebook, such as the Poke application for iOS devices, Graph Search, and Expanded Archive, make is more important than ever for investigators and analysts to fully understand this community.
+Recent additions and changes to Facebook, such as the Poke application for iOS devices, Graph Search, and Archive, make is more important than ever for investigators and analysts to fully understand this community.

 Session #3: OSINT: Observation & Infiltration